Two Different ways to do Max Effort Work

-A: OC Coaches always suggest that you just change something – change the bar and work up to a heavy single, complete the max effort without weightlifting shoes or with them(depending on what you usually do), work up to max effort with a belt or without one.
-All of these changes gives you another option to perform the workout as “written” but without having to worry about the “negative” of not PR’ing.
+A: OC Coaches always suggest that you just change something – change the bar and work up to a heavy single.
+Or complete the max effort without weightlifting shoes or with them(depending on what you usually do).
+Finally, another option would be to work up to max effort with a belt or without one.
+The variables give you another option to perform the workout as “written” but without having to worry about the “negative” of not PR’ing.
 Set yourself up for success.

 Q:Is Max effort dangerous?

-A: Simple answer is NO. Max effort is based on what your body is currently capable of so it isn’t a competition with another member or a competition at all, it is you doing max effort work for your current level of preparedness.
+A: Simple answer is NO. Max effort is based on what your body is currently capable of.
+Training in the gym is not a competition with another member or a competition at all.
+Max effort work is an evaluation of each individuals level of preparedness.

-A: In reality we want you to have the best form possible, in practice there is some breakdown of your form which is going to cause you to have some kind of struggle or strain successfully completing the lift.
-What the coaches job and your job as an athlete is to analyze when it is time to stop and then why we weren’t able to finish the lift.
-Typically, there is a portion of your body that is “lagging” behind and that portion causes you to miss the lift.
+A: Typically, there is a portion of your body that is “lagging” behind and that portion causes you to miss the lift.
 For example in a bench press – if you lift the weight but struggle and barely lock it out – or don’t get the lock out – then your triceps could need some work.
 We would then target your triceps for more work to help you lock out those weights.

 Schedule a FREE CONSULT TODAY and start getting stronger and healthier!